 Delivery Manager at SPD Technology

-“We are already experimenting with both predictive and prescriptive analytics, as we integrate advanced ML models in custom-built BI tools.
+“We are already experimenting with both predictive and prescriptive analytics, as we integrate advanced ML models in custom-built tools.
 While there is still a lot of room to grow and potential to be uncovered, we can certainly say that our clients can make decisions confidently based on scenario planning and automated recommendations.”

 Smarter and More Interactive Dashboards